Medicare Denied Claim: Wrong Level of Care

 Level-of-care appeals can succeed, particularly when the medical records clearly show that your condition required the higher level of care.
 KFF (2025) reports that over 80% of appealed Medicare Advantage denials are partially or fully overturned, though outcomes vary based on the strength of your documentation.

-For observation status reclassifications, new appeal rights took effect in February 2025 under the Alexander v.
-Azar settlement.
-These give patients the right to appeal a change from inpatient to observation status, including retroactive appeals for past stays.
+For observation status reclassifications, new appeal rights took effect in February 2025 following the Alexander v.
+Azar court ruling and the CMS implementing rule.
+These give patients the right to appeal a change from inpatient to observation status; a separate retroactive appeal process for past stays back to January 1, 2009 was also available, but its filing deadline (January 2, 2026) has now passed.

 What To Do Next